gencaysyn/speech-processing-system/README.md

    ```

    Note: Make sure to create an `ssl.conf` file with appropriate configurations before running these commands.
+3. Place models in service folders (`nlu/model` and `transcription/model`)

-3. Build and run the services:
+4. Build and run the services:
    ```bash
    docker-compose up --build
    ```